 The easiest way to get to learn about sea turtles is by visiting Kuta Beach’s two turtle restoration areas.
 The Bali Sea Turtle Society (BSTS) has a huge, tortoise-shaped nursery where sand beds hold clusters of eggs saved from nesting sites.
 If you are fortunate, you could help release a few of the hatchlings into the water as well.

-Book Best Bali International Vacation Packages Today!
+Book Bali Tour Packages Today!